 During the course of your treatment, your physical therapist will help you develop a home management program to help supplement the treatment of your condition.
 In most cases, this program will be continued at home after the completion of physical therapy per the recommendation of the physical therapist.

 Your program may consist of stretching exercises, strengthening exercises, a cardiovascular program, postural correction/retraining, activity modification, and a plan to return to desired activities.
 The exact program will differ per patient depending on that patient’s goals, lifestyle, and personality.

 You can call/talk with the physical therapist that worked with you previously to discuss your current problems.
 Together, you can decide if returning for treatment would be appropriate for your condition.
 An updated referral will be required from your personal physician for you to return to physical therapy.

 General Physical Therapy Questions

-Physical therapists (PTs) are health care professionals who diagnose and treat people with medical problems or other health-related conditions that limit their abilities to move and function in their daily lives.
-PTs examine people and develop treatment plans to help them move better, reduce their pain, restore their function, or prevent disability.
-PTs also help prevent loss of mobility by developing fitness and wellness programs for healthier lifestyles.
+Physical Therapists, or PTs, are health care professionals who evaluate, diagnose, and treat people with injuries or health conditions that limit their ability to move, function, and thrive in their daily lives.
+PTs examine people and develop treatment plans to help them move better, reduce pain, restore function, and prevent further injury.
+PTs also help prevent loss of mobility by developing fitness and wellness programs for healthier lifestyles and longevity.